 Pictured Rocks National Lakeshore encompasses the wild and beautiful shoreline along the south shore of Lake Superior between the communities of Munising and Grand Marais, Michigan.
-The Lakeshore includes spectacular cliffs, sand dunes, pristine beaches, waterfalls, inland lakes, and the habitats of plants and animals.
-Stories and artifacts of human history involving early Native Americans, lake travel, lumbering, and other now abandoned industries are found throughout the Lakeshore, including an 1874 light station.
+The lakeshore includes spectacular cliffs, sand dunes, pristine beaches, waterfalls, inland lakes, and the habitats of plants and animals.
+Stories and artifacts of human history involving early Native Americans, lake travel, lumbering, and other now abandoned industries are found throughout the lakeshore, including an 1874 light station.

 Did You Know?

 There are seven named waterfalls within Pictured Rocks National Lakeshore, plus several unnamed falls.
 From west to east, they are Munising, Bridalveil, Miners, Mosquito, Chapel, Spray, and Sable Falls.
 The sandstone outcrops of the Pictured Rocks escarpment create the many waterfalls in the area.
 More...